 With its rich culture and history, France is the ideal destination for many expats.
-However, there are many steps to moving to France that should be considered.
-We will take you through the requirements, so that you are well prepared for your adventure abroad.
+But before making the big move, there are many steps to move to France that should be considered.
+This practical guide takes you through the requirements for moving to France so that you are well prepared for your adventure abroad.

-Did you know there are four types of long-term visas for those planning to work in France?
+Whether your chosen destination is the bustling City of Lights or a quiet town nestled along the French Riviera, this guide covers the key things to know when moving to France.
+But what do you need to do in order to move to France?
+Well, for starters, did you know there are different types of long-term visas for those planning to work in France?
 This guide will help you identify which type of visa and work permit you need and how to apply for it.
 Once that is in place, you will be able to register for social security in France and other state-run benefits such as education and healthcare.

-To breeze through the customs process when you arrive, it is important to make sure you have the right paperwork for shipping household goods or importing your car to France.
+To breeze through the customs process when you arrive, it is essential to make sure you have the right paperwork for any household goods you are shipping.
 EU citizens will be able to do this duty-free as long as you can provide detailed records proving you have paid VAT on the items you are transporting.
-If you’re moving to France from outside the EU, you should expect to pay VAT and duty tax on all items.
+If you are moving to France from outside the EU, you should expect to pay VAT and duty tax on all items.
 This process will require authorization before arrival and can take up to a month so be sure to give yourself plenty of time to take care of this before your move.